arabcewicz/SimpleSearch/README.md

     constraint seems to limit reasonable ranking logic - the full match does depend only on presence of words in the file.

+* In a real project I would implement the task in a pure functional way using `fs2` and `cats-effect`'s `IO`, but the

+  > External libraries are forbidden, other than test/mocking frameworks

+  restriction causes that I gave up the idea here (I don't think you're expecting recreating these abstractions here :)